dabble-r/PBL_LMS_gui/readme.txt

 GUI Layout:

+Display Landing:
+- user has access to GUI window
+- label and text field
+- user prompted to create a league

-Display Initial (1):
+Display Initial:
 - user has access to list of menu 1 options
+- user selects 1 of 10 options
+  - if no teams created yet
+    - user prompted to enter team name and max roster size (optional)
+    - user prompted to continue with another action
+- user has access to initial menu

 Display User Action (2):
-- user has access to list of menu options
+- user has access to list of initial menu options
   - if Update
     - user has access to list of menu 2 options
   - else